 Brooklyn is a culinary destination.
-Home to the Smorgasburg and Michelin star restaurants; this part of New York City is a haven for foodies.
+Home to the original Smorgasburg that spread to LA, and Michelin star restaurants; this part of New York City is a haven for foodies.
 New restaurants are sprouting up across the borough, but before you embark on a tour of all the trendy new spots in Brooklyn, dine on the foods that made Brooklyn famous.
 From a decadent meal at a classic steak house to a legendary square slice at an old-school pizzeria, you won’t be disappointed devouring these ten iconic Brooklyn dishes.

 Take a bite of Brooklyn history at these spots, and dine on old and new classics in Brooklyn.

 Since 1950 folks have been flocking to Junior's Restaurant for a slice of their famed cheesecake.
-Choose from over dozen varieties of cheesecake including devils food, strawberry, apple crumb or stick with a slice of plain cheesecake.
+Choose from over a dozen varieties of cheesecake including devils food, strawberry, apple crumb, or stick with a slice of plain cheesecake.
 Junior's cheesecake is one of Brooklyn's most famous desserts, and once you take a bite of one of these flavorful cheesecakes you'll understand why they are a favorite.
 If you can't make it to Brooklyn, don't worry you can order one online.
 If you're also on the hunt for some authentic Brooklyn deli food, this is the spot to satiate your craving.
-The menu is filled with classics including matzoh ball soup, chopped liver, brisket, blintzes and a selection of sandwiches.
+The menu is filled with classics including matzoh ball soup, chopped liver, brisket, blintzes, and a selection of sandwiches.
 Don't forget to save room for the cheesecake.

 Did you know there aren't any eggs in an egg cream?
 The classic drink contains seltzer, milk, and chocolate syrup.
 For decades Brooklyn was known for its classic egg cream, which you could find at the local soda fountain or pharmacy.
 As these mom and pop stores shuttered, the egg cream almost became extinct.
 Luckily the egg cream has been reborn.
 Stop in at the Brooklyn Farmacy, a family owned soda fountain where you can sip egg creams and malts at the counter.
 Located in a restored 1920's corner pharmacy in Carroll Gardens, the charming ice cream parlor also serves comfort food.

 For years folks have been trekking to this beloved Bensonhurst pizzeria for a square slice.
 The restaurant evokes feelings of authentic Brooklyn, and locals hang out on the red picnic benches chatting as they devour some of the best pizza in Brooklyn.
 This place is a long haul from Manhattan and brownstone Brooklyn, but it's worth it.
 An added plus, it's not far from Coney Island if you'd like to pair a visit with a trip to the beach.
 Just remember to leave room for spumoni at this Brooklyn staple.
-If you're on the hunt for more pizza, here are some good spots for artisanal pizza around Brooklyn.

-When Scot Rossilo (owner of the Williamsburg Bagel Store) introduced the new rainbow bagel in early 2016, it became an instant hit.
-After being seen on EPSN during the Super Bowl and on the Late Show with Steve Colbert, where Broad City’s Abbi Jacobson and Ilana Glazer introduced the host to the bagel, launching them into a magical trip in an animated world, lines formed outside the store.
+When Scot Rossilo (owner of the Williamsburg Bagel Store) introduced the rainbow bagel in early 2016, it became an instant hit.
+After being seen on ESPN during the Super Bowl and on the Late Show with Steve Colbert, where Broad City’s Abbi Jacobson and Ilana Glazer introduced the host to the bagel, launching them into a magical trip in an animated world, lines formed outside the store.
 The demand was so intense it forced a temporary closure of the Bedford Avenue location.
 A year later, the rainbow bagel has become a Brooklyn staple at The Bagel Store and many other bagel stores throughout Brooklyn.
 Have the authentic rainbow bagel at the Bagel Store on Bedford Avenue or at their Metropolitan Avenue location.
 There are still lines, but they aren't as long.
-Stop in and try Scot Rossillo's (the “World’s Premiere Bagel Artist”) other creations, which include the bacon, egg and cheese bagel, French toast bagel, pretzel bagel, “the cragel,” and many other inventive bagels.Continue to 5 of 10 below.
+Stop in and try Scot Rossillo's (the “World’s Premiere Bagel Artist”) other creations, which include the bacon, egg and cheese bagel, French toast bagel, pretzel bagel, “the cragel,” and many other inventive bagels.

 Meat lovers must indulge in a steak dinner at the famous Peter Luger Steakhouse in Williamsburg.
 The historic Brooklyn restaurant, which started as" Carl Luger's Café, Billiards, and Bowling Alley" in 1897 has had quite a history.
 The Michelin star restaurant is one of NYC top-rated steakhouses.
 A Brooklyn institution, with its wood-paneled walls and bar, is a timeless, atmospheric steakhouse.
 Order a drink from the bar and share a steak platter.
 Reservations are recommended since it's a perennial pleaser and meat lovers make many return visits.
 The steakhouse is open for lunch.
 Just to note, Peter Luger doesn't take credit cards, but they do accept debit cards.